Photo Source: Anonymous

 |Affinity Bloc:||South Asian Peoples|

-The literacy rate of the Faqir people is quite low.
-The Gospel of Christ needs to come to them in audio and visual ways, perhaps by stories from scripture.
+The literacy rate of the Faqir people is low.
+The gospel needs to come to them in audio and visual ways, perhaps by stories from scripture.